Saint Cloud, Florida – December 17, 2013

 The airboat was waiting for us at the dock when we arrived at the parking area.
-As we boarded, the driver said those without coats may want to get them (I had brought mine).
-Since no one else had brought one, we lucky he had a couple of extra jackets for Leslie and Lorraine.
+As we boarded, the driver said those without coats might want to get them (I had brought mine).
+Since no one else had brought one, we were lucky he had a couple of extra jackets for Leslie and Lorraine.

 The throttle for the airboat was just like a gas pedal in a car.
 To go faster, Cap’n Bill would depress the pedal.
-During the tour the airboat hit speeds of 35-40 mph.
+During the tour, the airboat hit speeds of 35-40 mph.

-Zipping across the water again we stopped near an island, actually idling and moving slowly.
+Zipping across the water again, we stopped near an island, actually idling and moving slowly.
 As we approached a small open area, Cap’n Bill quickly pointed off the right side of the boat.
-I was only able to see the back of a gator disappear under water.
+I was only able to see the back of a gator disappear underwater.

 A little farther along, Leslie spotted a black snake sunning itself.
 Cap’n Bill spun us around so we could take some photos.
 It may have been about five feet in length.
 He said it was a cottonmouth.
-Another 100 yards along we saw several young, two-foot long gators sunning themselves.
+Another 100 yards along we saw several young, two-foot-long gators sunning themselves.

-Shortly after that we ended up at our starting point.
+Shortly after that, we ended up at our starting point.
 We gave Cap’n Bill a tip as we left the boat.
 We all very much enjoyed the tour.
 I would highly recommend it to anyone.